michael-rapp/AndroidMaterialValidation/README.md

 ## Examples

 The following examples provide a quick overview on how to use the views, which are provided by the library, in your own Android app.
-This project also contains the source code of an example app, which implements an use case of the library for demonstration purposes, as well as a more detailed documentation and auto-generated javadoc files.
+This project also contains the source code of an example app, which implements an use case of the library for demonstration purposes, as well as a more detailed documentation in the [Wiki](https://github.com/michael-rapp/AndroidMaterialValidation/wiki) and auto-generated javadoc files.

 ### EditText